-Heading to the Coliseum on the BART, Bay Area Rapid Transit, is a communal experience.
-Fans wearing green and gold exit the Coliseum Station stop and walk across a pedestrian bridge adorned with barb-wire.
+Heading to the Coliseum on the BART (Bay Area Rapid Transit) is a communal experience.
+Fans wearing green and gold exit the Coliseum Station stop and walk across a pedestrian bridge adorned with barbed wire.
 Who’s ready for baseball?
 The Coliseum was built in 1966 as the home of the Oakland Raiders before welcoming the A’s from Kansas City in 1968.
 Concrete must have been affordable at the time because the Coliseum has a ton.
 It’s a cold ballpark, dark and drab.
 The ballpark’s lighting is designed more for football.
-In 2006 the A’s began placing tarps over Upper Deck sections in an attempt to create an intimate fan experience which decreased capacity attendance to 35,067.
-The marketing department sells an A’s game at the Coliseum as “Green Collar Baseball”.
-With modern ballparks becoming mall-parks it’s tough to find a pure baseball experience, Oakland is going counter culture.
-The Coliseum is trying to be the dive bar that’s the place to be for baseball hipsters.
+In 2006, the A’s began placing tarps over Upper Deck sections in an attempt to create an intimate fan experience which decreased capacity attendance to 35,067.
+The marketing department sells an A’s game at the Coliseum as “Green Collar Baseball.”
+With modern ballparks becoming mall-parks, it’s tough to find a pure baseball experience.
+Oakland is going counter-culture; the Coliseum is trying to be the dive bar that’s the place to be for baseball hipsters.

-I shared my Coliseum experience with 20,541 fellow Green Collar aficionados as the A’s and Toronto Blue Jays played the second game of a three game series.
+I shared my Coliseum experience with 20,541 fellow Green Collar aficionados as the A’s and Toronto Blue Jays played the second game of a three-game series.
 Both lineups featured future Hall of Famers Frank Thomas for the Jays and Mike Piazza for the A’s in the DH spot.
-Oakland jumped out to an early 2-0 lead in the first off of Toronto’s starter Jessie Litsch on Jack Cust’s two run single.
-Toronto’s offense would run off five unanswered against Oakland’s staff, Lyle Overbay’s 8th inning two run double and Aaron Hill’s sacrifice fly put the Jays ahead 5-2.
-The A’s showed fight in the 9th, scoring two runs off Jays closer Jeremy Accardo, but with runners on first and second A’s third baseman Jack Hannahan grounded out to end the game.
-Blue Jays 5 A’s 4.
+Oakland jumped out to an early 2-0 lead in the 1st, via Jack Cust’s two-run single off Toronto’s starter Jessie Litsch.
+Toronto’s offense would run off five unanswered against Oakland’s staff; Lyle Overbay’s 8th-inning two-run double and Aaron Hill’s sacrifice fly put the Jays ahead 5-2.
+The A’s showed fight in the 9th, scoring two runs off Jays closer Jeremy Accardo, but with runners on first and second, A’s third baseman Jack Hannahan grounded out to end the game.
+Blue Jays 5, A’s 4.

-When ranking the current MLB ballparks the Coliseum comes in 29th for me.
+When ranking the current MLB ballparks, the Coliseum comes in 29th for me.
 The A’s dwindling attendance creates a catch-22 for the A’s ownership group.
 Lack of attendance decreases potential revenues that could be utilized to fund a new ballpark.
-Earlier this month the A’s Coliseum roommates, the Oakland Raiders, filed relocation papers to move to Las Vegas.
-This after the Raiders build the monstrosity fans called Mount Davis in center field ruining the view of Oakland’s Alameda Hills.
-Refurbishing the Coliseum is probably not an option since the surrounding area is a sea of parking lots and would go against the trend of downtown ballparks.
-The A’s are also limited in potential landing spots because Northern California’s territorial rights are split between the A’s and San Francisco Giants.
-A new ballpark on the waterfront in Jack London Square would give the A’s a baseball-only downtown ballpark but ownership has not communicated a concrete plan for the future.
-In the meantime the A’s and their loyal fans continue to operate in baseball and ballpark purgatory.
+Earlier this month, the A’s Coliseum roommates, the Oakland Raiders, filed relocation papers to move to Las Vegas…this after the Raiders built the monstrosity fans called Mount Davis in center field, ruining the view of Oakland’s Alameda Hills.
+Refurbishing the Coliseum is probably not an option since the surrounding area is a sea of parking lots, and it would go against the trend of downtown ballparks.
+The A’s are also limited in potential landing spots because Northern California’s territorial rights are split between the A’s and the San Francisco Giants.
+A new ballpark on the waterfront in Jack London Square would give the A’s a baseball-only downtown ballpark, but ownership has not communicated a concrete plan for the future.
+In the meantime, the A’s and their loyal fans continue to operate in baseball and ballpark purgatory.